History of Mark Stone in Timeline

 On January 4, 2014, Mark Stone scored his first NHL goal against Carey Price of the Montreal Canadiens.

-On November 7, 2014, the Ottawa Senators announced that Mark Stone would be staying with the NHL club for the remainder of the season.
+On November 7, 2014, the Senators announced that Stone would be staying with the NHL club for the remainder of the season due to his offensive success.

 January 31, 2015: First NHL Game Against Brother Michael

-On January 31, 2015, Mark Stone played his first NHL game against his brother Michael, with the Ottawa Senators defeating the Arizona Coyotes 7–2.
+On January 31, 2015, Mark Stone played against his brother, Michael, in an NHL game for the first time.
+Mark's team, the Ottawa Senators, defeated Michael's team, the Arizona Coyotes, 7–2.

 April 23, 2015: Nominated for Calder Memorial Trophy